 Heat stroke, or hyperthermia, can occur if a child is left unattended in a vehicle, whether intentionally for a quick errand or unintentionally if there is a break in routine, a parent or caregiver is distracted, or children are playing unsupervised in a vehicle.
 Children are particularly susceptible to heat stroke because their bodies heat up five times faster than an adult’s, so even a mild, 70-degree day can result in pediatric heat stroke.

-Please visit the National Highway Traffic Safety Administration (NHTSA) and Safe Kids USA websites for more tips, tools and information on pediatric heat stroke prevention.
+Visit the following websites for more tips, tools and information on pediatric heat stroke prevention:

 For CPS questions, feedback or more information:

 Order our free DVD, "A Crash Course in Child Passenger Safety," with content available in both English and Spanish: